XMQ-HD/Machine-Learning---Air-Quality-Project/classification-MLmodel/README.md

 ### Model Configuration

-- All models use **macro-averaged F1 score** for multi-class evaluation
+- All models are evaluated with **macro-averaged F1 score**
+- Class-imbalance handling:
-- Class imbalance is handled via `class_weight='balanced'` for linear and tree models
+  - Linear and tree models enable `class_weight='balanced'`
+  - `rebalance_training_data()` can oversample each horizon’s training set (matching the largest class by default)
+- Horizon-specific feature injection and feature selection can be toggled per experiment
-- Hyperparameter tuning is performed using GridSearchCV or RandomizedSearchCV
+- Hyperparameter tuning uses GridSearchCV or RandomizedSearchCV with PredefinedSplit folds
-- Validation strategy: PredefinedSplit (train/val split)

 ## Evaluation Metrics